antiproton/jsonchess.org/overview.md

 Message format
 --------------

-The basic format of all messages sent is a JSON object with a `topic` field and an optional `data` field.
+The basic format of all messages exchanged on the protocol is a JSON object with a `topic` field and an optional `data` field.
 The topics look like filesystem paths:

 `/game/123/move`